• Welcome

 BigScoots

 BigScoots came highly recommended and now they are my favorite host to send beginning bloggers to.
 There are no hoops to jump through to contact support; they respond to my emails within minutes and their live chat is almost always available.
-After using BigScoots for several clients, I decided their speed and their price could not be beat: all of my normal traffic sites are on BigScoots shared hosting accounts.
+After using BigScoots for several clients, I decided their speed and their price could not be beat: I moved all of my normal traffic sites to a BigScoots shared hosting account.

 Flywheel